 An award review committee, appointed by the AASM Foundation Executive Committee, will evaluate and score all submitted applications.
 Factors that will be taken into consideration include:

-- What will be achieved with the ABSM Junior Faculty funds and how it will enhance the applicant’s career trajectory.
-(Appropriateness)
+- Appropriateness: What will be achieved with the funds and how it will enhance the applicant’s career trajectory.

 Only materials submitted within the application will be used in the evaluation of applications.
 The AASM Foundation Executive Committee will submit funding recommendations to the AASM Foundation Board of Directors based on the Award Review Committee scores.
 The AASM Foundation Board of Directors will make the final funding decisions.